-At the beginning of the detoxification process, medical professionals will attempt to determine what the person has been taking, and when the last dose of drugs was consumed.
-Interviews can help with this process, but medical professionals might also perform blood or urine tests to confirm that the information the person provided in the interviews was both true and accurate.
-This is an incredibly important detail to get right due to the effects of opiates on the human body and the effects of the drugs given to combat opiates.
+At the beginning of detox, medical professionals determine what drugs have been taken and when the last dose of drugs have been consumed.
+Interviews with patients often help with this process.
+However, medical professionals also perform blood or urine tests to confirm that the information provided is both true and accurate.

-Medications have a key role to play in the detoxification process, as they can keep unpleasant symptoms from occurring.
-Medical professionals often outline what opiate withdrawal symptoms look and feel like, and they periodically ask patients to speak up when they feel these symptoms begin to appear.
+Medication has a key role to play in the detoxification process as it can help manage unpleasant withdrawal symptoms.
 According to the U.S. National Library of Medicine, mild symptoms can include agitation and anxiety, while severe symptoms might include:

 - Abdominal cramping

 - Chills and goose bumps

 Mild symptoms are often treated with supportive care,which includes aspirin and plenty of fluids.
 However, if symptoms continue to escalate, other medications can ease gastrointestinal distress and agitation.
 If symptoms worsen, stronger medications maybe given to the patient.
 One such medication is clonidine.
 This drug was originally created to address high blood pressure issues.
 Clonidine has also been proven helpful in treating stress and anxiety.